edupinhata/edupinhata.github.io/Microblog.md

 # 2025

 **September/25**
+- **19/09:** Finished watching moving and realized again that my life is out of controll.
+I need to take action to recover controll.
+- **18/09:** Sermon about being filled with Holly Spirit.
+Whatched Moving.
 - **16/09:** Phd meeting to check work progress.
 Sermons preparation.
 - **15/09:** Work.
 Swim.
 - **14/09:** Preached about Jesus Gospel.
 Korean fair in Sorocaba: didn't like much, it was expensive and food was not tasty.